Our Must-do Tuscany Itinerary

 Where to Stay in Rome

 We recommend staying a few nights in Rome to fully explore this incredible city.
-Piazza Navona and San Lorenzo are central areas within walking distance of many of the top attractions.
-However, San Lorenzo is slightly cheaper if you’re traveling on a budget.
-Trastevere is another great neighborhood by the river, which has a more authentic ‘Roman’ feel and loads of cute shops, restaurants, and bars to explore.
+Accommodation in Piazza Navona and San Lorenzo is ideal, as the central areas are within walking distance of many top attractions.
+However, hotels in San Lorenzo are slightly cheaper if you’re traveling on a budget.

 How to Visit Tuscany in 5 Days